 It is therefore generally prudent to nominate any death benefits into a "spousal by-pass trust" as this will avoid increasing the value of your surviving spouse, or partners, estate.
 The use of such trusts is therefore an effective IHT planning strategy.

 Spousal by-pass Trusts are created in your lifetime.
 They are a form of discretionary trust and provide great flexibility as the beneficiaries of income and capital can include your spouse/civil partner and children.
-Such trusts can be drafted with power to loan monies to your spouse and as a result he or she can have full use of the funds whilst creating a liability in their estate due to the loan, thereby reducing their estates value for IHT purposes.
+Such trusts can be drafted with power to loan monies to your spouse and as a result he or she can have full use of the funds whilst creating a liability in their estate due to the loan, thereby reducing their estate value for IHT purposes.

 Spousal by-pass Trusts are taxed under the "relevant property trust" regime, so are subject to an IHT charge (currently) every 10 years at no more than 6% of the value of the assets less any available nil rate band.
 There is also a charge when capital is paid out of such a trust.
 However both charges are likely to be considerably less than the regular 40% charge if you simply leave the money to your spouse outright.
 They therefore offer an attractive tax saving.